Mooresville, North Carolina

-Mooresville is a town located in the southwestern section of Iredell County, North Carolina, United States, and is a part of the fast-growing Charlotte metropolitan area.
+Mooresville is a town located in the southwestern section of Iredell County, North Carolina, United States, and is a part of the Charlotte metropolitan area.
 The population was 50,193 at the 2020 census, making it the most populous municipality in Iredell County.
 It is located approximately 25 mi north of Charlotte.

 Mooresville is best known as the home of many NASCAR racing teams and drivers, along with an IndyCar team and its drivers, as well as racing technology suppliers, which has earned the town the nickname "Race City USA".
 Also located in Mooresville is the corporate headquarters of Lowe's Corporation and Universal Technical Institute's NASCAR Technical Institute.

 History

 The area that would develop into the town of Mooresville was originally settled by English, German, and Scots-Irish families who moved into the area from nearby Rowan County, as well as from Virginia, Pennsylvania, and elsewhere.
 Many were seeking new lands on which to establish farms.
 Many of the early families such as the Wilsons, Davidsons, Cowans, Sherrills, Torrances, and others came to the area as early as the mid-1700s.
 They formed small communities that eventually grew into the community known as "Deep Well", which took its name from a large natural well that was found in the area.

 Many of these families established large farms, primarily of cotton, which grew into small plantations by the 1850s.
 Major Rufus Reid was the most prominent planter in the area, enslaving 81 African Americans on over 2000 acre of land.
 His property was known as Mount Mourne Plantation, named after the Mourne Mountains of County Down in Northern Ireland.
 Several other historic plantation homes are set in the area as well, including the Johnson-Neel House, the Cornelius House, Forest Dell Plantation, and the colonial era Belmont Plantation.

 In 1856, a railroad was placed on a ridge that crossed the land of a local farmer by the name of John Franklin Moore.
 A small-scale planter, Moore set up a depot on his land, and encouraged others to help establish a small village on the location in the late 1850s.
 The little village, known as "Moore's Siding", was born.
 The Civil War hampered developments, with the railroad tracks being removed to aid the Confederate efforts in Virginia.
 After the war, the tracks were returned, and Moore's Siding slowly began to prosper.